 The high end units are quite luxurious, will have more space and a lot of amenities.
 Can range in price from $40,000-70,000 and up. (see: private vs. resident-owned parks).

 The following is a general guide only intended to give you some idea of annualized costs.

 *In addition to the above costs you will need to add whatever upkeep and financing costs apply to your situation and park model condition.
 Also, any telephone, internet, and cable TV services you decide to purchase.

 It is far more likely that your park model will depreciate rather than appreciate like a house or other property.
 That can vary a lot but generally the park models do in fact depreciate.
-(Also check the comments about unit age under 'watch out for the rules' section in About RV Resort Parks.)

-But those Rents Keep Going Up
+But those Rents Often do go Up

 Buying in a Resident-Owned Park